NiraOra/year1-term32521/week2/README.md

 [^3]: Beware: NP stands for "nondeterministic, polynomial time (on a theoretical Turing Machine)"

 [^4]: Computational complexity theory deals with different degrees of intractability

+[^5]: provide operations on new data types essentially

+  you create it essentially (to fit your own needs)

+  make sure the user does not need to look at the implementation; as long as it can be flexible and can be used

+  ie behaviour of the function does not change

+  also need to design interface

+[^6]: usually header files

+[^7]: $ptr(x') == ptr(x)$